Multiple award-winning founder, Romy Taormina, uses her card’s benefits to maximize spending power and elevate her business into a growing powerhouse.

 For example, annual licenses are due at different times, marketing campaigns vary throughout the year and there are seasons when we ship more and less frequently.
 So that’s where the Business Platinum credit card comes in.
 It assists me with cash flow and helps make my travels more productive, affordable and tolerable.

-Do your employees have access to the business credit accounts, and if so, how do you manage that?
+Do your employees have access to the business credit accounts?
+If so, how do you manage that?

 My employees have been issued their own credit cards, which are linked to my account.
 Their level of benefits varies from mine.
 I choose the spending limit and their charges are itemized on the credit card statement, so it’s clear who is spending what and with whom.